K3UL/K3UL.github.io/_posts/2018-06-14-set-up-ssh-keys-with-ansible-on-raspberries.md

 #### Setup fixed IP
 If you want to be able to manage your cluster easily, I find it best to use fixed IP, if possible following each other.
+To do so completely headless, we're going to specify a new MAC address for the Pi, and set our router/internet box to give it the IP we want.

+First, check what IP are taken on your network, and try to find 3 (or more if you have more Pis) following each other that are free.
+In my case I took the following
+* 192.168.1.20
+* 192.168.1.21
+* 192.168.1.22

+For each of those, let's generate a new MAC address.
+To do so, we can use the following website : [MAC Address Generator](https://www.miniwebtool.com/mac-address-generator/).
+Choose the longest format (should be chosen by default) and press the *Generate* button.

+Then, open with your text editor the file `cmdline.txt` located on the boot partition.
+It should be some arguments separated by spaces.
+At the end of it, add a space, and then `smsc95xx.macaddr=XX:XX:XX:XX:XX:XX` with the XX being your generated MAC address.

+Finally, go to your router/internet box, find the DHCP settings, and make the right MAC address point to the IP you want.
+This part depends on your device and I can't tell you more about it.

+#### Opening SSH access
+In order to be able to access the Pis, we need to enable SSH, since it's disabled by default.
+To enable it, it's quite easy, you just create a file, empty, named `ssh` (no extension) on the boot partition.
+That's it !

+### Run it !
+The SD cards being ready, just put them in the Raspberry Pis, power them, and you should be all set.
+After a few seconds, you should be able to SSH into them, with the IP you chose.

+The default user is `pi` and the default password is `raspberry`.

+## Ansible Control Machine
+### Using a Windows machine
+Since Windows is not supported as a Control Machine for Ansible, and since I really want to use my Windows machine, I decided to take advantage that I have a recent enough Windows 10 version, and use WSL (Windows Subsystem for Linux).
+If you don't know what it is, I suggest you read [the official page](https://docs.microsoft.com/en-us/windows/wsl/about) but if you want to know the essence of it, it is kind of a Linux system inside your Windows, like a virtual machine without much of the overhead.

+#### Activating WSL
+To enable WSL, you need Windows 10, and it has to be minimum the build 16215 (Fall Creators Update) for these steps.
+Open a Powershell prompt as Admin, enter the following, and press Enter :
+{% highlight powershell %}
+Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
+{% endhighlight %}

+Restart the computer and WSL will be enabled.

+#### Getting a Linux distribution
+Just head to the *Microsoft Store*, somewhere in your Start Menu.
+Then look for the Linux distro you want ; in my case I chose Debian.
+Just install it like any app and then you can launch it whenever you want through the start menu.
+It will then open a terminal inside the Linux.

+In my case I also wanted to be able to SSH into the WSL, allowing me to have all the sessions (Raspberries and the control WSL machine) in one single place ([MobaXterm](https://mobaxterm.mobatek.net) in my case).
+To enable SSH in WSL,